davidmalcolm/gcc-newbies-guide/inside-cc1.rst

   sections below.

-* if you want to make GCC generate better code, you'll want to look at the middle-end and backends, and find out more about gcc's internal representations by reading the section below
+* if you want to make GCC generate better code, you'll want to look at the middle-end and backends, and find out more about gcc's intermediate representations by reading the section below

 * if you're interested in adding support to GCC for a new kind of CPU,